You were told to think outside the box, but nobody handed you the tools

 The myth that creative people are born collapses under the data.
 Ritter and Mostert tested whether a single 1.5-hour cognitive creativity training session could improve divergent thinking.
 It did [2].
 Participants showed measurable improvements in fluency and flexibility after a session shorter than a movie.

-Creative thinking breaks into distinct cognitive operations: pattern recognition (spotting connections between unrelated domains), perspective shifting (seeing a problem from a different vantage point), constraint manipulation (turning limitations into advantages), and analogical reasoning (borrowing solutions from one field to another) [5].
+Creative thinking is best understood as a set of distinct cognitive moves rather than one undifferentiated talent.
+In practice, those moves include pattern recognition (spotting connections between unrelated domains), perspective shifting (seeing a problem from a different vantage point), constraint manipulation (turning limitations into advantages), and analogical reasoning (borrowing solutions from one field to another).
+Each technique in this article trains one or more of these moves directly.

-“A single 1.5-hour cognitive-based creativity training significantly improved participants’ ability to generate original and flexible ideas.” – Ritter & Mostert, Journal of Cognitive Enhancement [2]
+“A single 1.5-hour cognitive-based creativity training significantly improved participants’ fluency and flexible thinking.”
+Ritter & Mostert, Journal of Cognitive Enhancement [2]

 If your brainstorming sessions keep producing the same safe ideas, the fix is the right exercises practiced consistently.
-For a deeper look at how your brain physically changes through learning, our guide on neuroplasticity and learning science covers the mechanism.
+For a deeper look at how your brain physically changes through learning, our guide on neuroplasticity and learning science covers the mechanism, and our overview of creativity and learning strategies shows where these techniques sit in a wider practice.

 How does constraint flipping break repetitive thinking patterns?

 Most people treat constraints as obstacles.
-Constraint flipping is a creative thinking technique that identifies the limitations governing a problem and intentionally reverses, exaggerates, or eliminates them to force the brain into unfamiliar solution territory, distinct from standard brainstorming because it uses existing boundaries as creative fuel rather than ignoring them.
+Constraint flipping is a creative thinking technique that identifies the limitations governing a problem and intentionally reverses, exaggerates, or eliminates them.
+The point is to force the brain into unfamiliar solution territory.
+It differs from standard brainstorming because it uses existing boundaries as creative fuel rather than ignoring them.

 What is random entry and why does this lateral thinking technique work?